Animation

 Timed Events

-Imagine you want something to happen in your animation 10 seconds after it starts in your realtime animation.
-It is pretty likely that your event will happen between frames, so a simple equality check won’t work.
+Imagine you want something to happen in your animation 10 seconds after it starts in your real-time animation.
+Your event will likely happen between frames, so a simple equality check won’t work.

 const eventTime = 10;